Annual Report 2008 - 2009

 ·Insure compliance with all relevant City, State and Federal laws and regulations including but not limited to, capital improvement grants, lease/contract agreements and work/service orders.

-·Maintain compliance with regulatory requirements; especially those of the American Disabilities Act (ADA).
+·To Maintain compliance with regulatory requirements and particularly related to the American Disabilities Act (ADA).

 Outreach to Government, Business, Community Organizations and Interested Individuals: